Admissions

 How long does the treatment process take?

+Processes and treatment duration varies depending on program.
 Assessments can be completed in approximately 2 hours.
 The results appointment would be scheduled for approximately 5 to 7 days following your original assessment date.
 The intake and results appointment takes approximately 1 ½ hours long.
-Oftentimes if residential treatment is recommended, we will let you know at the end of the first 2-hour assessment.
-We will assist you with placement.

-Intensive Inpatient (Men’s only) and Intensive Inpatient (Women’s only) are residential programs (meaning you live there while in treatment) and are approximately a thirty (30) day stay within our facility, but treatment is defined by the need for a specific level of care.
+Intensive Inpatient are residential programs (meaning you live there while in treatment) and are approximately a thirty (30) day stay within our facility, but treatment is defined by the need for a specific level of care.
 Based on needs, extensions may be granted up to a total of 60 days.

 Pregnant and Parenting Women’s (PPW) Programs are long term residential, and the program is approximately six months.